xNolan/xNolan.github.io/README.md

 ![](/assets/discord_bot.png)

 ### La Sirenita
-Contract graphic design to create a new menu for the La Sirenita food truck, as well as do a photoshoot for their products.
-Created in photoshop, working cloesly with the owners to create the best menu possible.
+Contract multi-media design to create a new menu for the La Sirenita food truck, as well as do a photoshoot for their products.
+Created in photoshop, working closely with the owners to create the best menu possible.
 ![](/assets/laSiren.png)

 ### E-Center Website Design